-The trial will assess the EMPOWER-ASD programme, a closed-group manualised intervention composed of 5 x 3-hour sessions.
+Parents randomised to the experimental treatment arm will access the EMPOWER-ASD programme instead of their usual local post-diagnostic group-based programme offer (where one is offered).
+Like the TAU group, they will continue to access any general TAU services and interventions on offer in their locality, as per usual care.
+The EMPOWER-ASD programme is a closed-group manualised intervention composed of 5 x 3-hour sessions (session structure may alter if online delivery occurs due to the COVID-19 pandemic).
 Ten index parents will attend each group (with one additional non-trial adult per family, if desired; group size: 10-20).
 The programme contains 3 components: